District II Venture Capital Fund

 - Complete the Application for Venture Capital Funding prior to the deadline.

-- Grant recipients contacted and awards announced.
+- Grant recipients are contacted and awards are announced.

 - Grant recipients will market their programs independently of CASE.

-- Within 30 days following the use of the funds, grant recipients must provide a written report of the uses and impact of the funds.
+- Within 30 days following the use of the funds, grant recipients must provide a report of the uses and impact of the funds.
 This information will be made available on the website for future applicants' reference.